Compatibility of $F$-isocrystals on adjoint Shimura varieties

 \subsection{Modules with integrable connections}

 Let $T$ be a regular integral Noetherian scheme and $X$ a smooth scheme over $T$.
-We denote by $\MIC(X)$ the catgeory of modules with integrable connection (relative to $T$); objects are coherent sheaves $\mc{E}$ on $X$ with a connection $\nabla \colon \mc{E} \to \Omega^1_{X/T} \otimes \mc{E}$ satisfying the Leibniz rule and $\nabla^2 = 0$.
-This is a rigid $\mc{O}_T(T)$-linear abelian tensor category that has a internal Hom.
+We denote by $\MIC(X)$ the category of modules with integrable connection relative to $T$ (for clarity we omit the $T$ from the notation; in applications, the relevant base will be clear from context).
+Its objects are coherent sheaves $\mc{E}$ on $X$ with a connection $\nabla \colon \mc{E} \to \mc{E} \otimes_{\mc{O}_X} \Omega^1_{X/T}$ satisfying the Leibniz rule and $\nabla^2 = 0$.
+This is a rigid $\mc{O}_T(T)$-linear abelian tensor category that has an internal Hom.
 For a thorough treatment, see Katz \cite[\S 1]{katz:monodromy-theorem}.